ssonkiya/ssonkiya.github.io/_posts/2018-5-29-Advice-for-Applying-to-Data-Science-Jobs.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">while I&#39;m on it, my DMs are always open if you want to send me your salary. especially if you work in data, work in Toronto, or work in a &quot;technical&quot; role with 0-3 years of experience. if you&#39;re an URM, I&#39;ll tell you mine too. knowledge is power 💪</p>&mdash; Sharla Gelfand (@sharlagelfand) <a href="https://twitter.com/sharlagelfand/status/985599731601723393?ref_src=twsrc%5Etfw">April 15, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+* **Handle rejection gratefully**: you will almost inevitably get rejected from jobs, maybe dozens of them.
+Data science is a competitive field, and this is a very normal process that everyone goes through.
+It's okay to take a little time to wallow.
+But don't lash out in public or to the hiring manager.
+It won't help the situation, but it will hurt your professional reputation.

+<blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">one of the things that should go without saying, but here we are, is that it&#39;s important to handle rejection gracefully. data science positions can be highly competitive. having a public meltdown and/or sending the hiring manager nasty/demanding emails is... bad.</p>&mdash; Jesse Maegan (@kierisi) <a href="https://twitter.com/kierisi/status/1001465251647369219?ref_src=twsrc%5Etfw">May 29, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Offer Stage
 ### Initial response
 For the initial offer, you may get a phone call, an email with the details, or an email asking for time to go over the offer by phone.
 In all cases, make sure you express your excitement and gratitude for the opportunity.
 Don't accept right away: get the full offer in writing, say you need to review it, and ask if you can reconnect in a few days.
 This sets the stage for negotiating and gives you time if you're considering other offers.
 If you need more information (e.g. starting date possibilities, health insurance information), you should ask for it before your second conversation so you can have the full picture.